aiidateam/aiida-wannier90-workflows/README.md

 # aiida-wannier90-workflows
-Advanced AiiDA workflows developed in the THEOS group for QE+Wannier90
+Advanced AiiDA workflows for automated Wannierisation.

 The protocol for automating the construction of Wannier functions is discussed in the following article